The Seattle Times Store | Art & Photo Prints

 • Kubota Garden in the Rainier Beach neighborhood is considered one of the best locations in the Seattle area to watch the fall colors.
 (Gabriel Campanario / The Seattle Times)

-Kubota Garden fall palette
+Kubota Garden Fall Palette

-• A great blue heron steps gingerly along the edge of a pond at the Seattle Japanese Garden at the Washington Park Arboretum.
+• A great blue heron steps along the edge of a pond at the Seattle Japanese Garden at the Washington Park Arboretum.
 (Mike Siegel/The Seattle Times)

-Blue heron in garden
+Blue heron in Japanese Garden

 Collecting Pollen